• Skip to main content

 Will It Build a Stronger Core?

 Yes – in all of the ways that people tend to ignore.
-Keeping the trunk stable and consistent while extending the hip and shoulders is a key skill for better health, wellbeing, and carryover to other training.
+Keeping the trunk stable and consistent while extending the hip and shoulders is a key skill for better health, well-being, and carryover to other training.

 This is going to be perfect for powerlifting, weightlifting, and even some hinging movements from gymnastics.

-This is a fairly narrow range of positions that support the proper use of the musculature of the core, as well as helping to secure the spine.
+The first principle concerns a neutral spine position.
+It’s important to start an ab roller exercise from a neutral spine position because it affects performance during any kind of strength training.
+A neutral spine position is a fairly narrow range of positions that support the proper use of the musculature of the core, as well as help to secure the spine.
 These add up to a stronger, safer position for all of your movements.
+If you can find a neutral spine and maintain it through the movement, you’re going to get the most out of your ab wheel training.

-Ab Wheel Cat-Cow
+1. Ab Wheel Cat-Cow

 This exercise is a great place to start building the strength and control in the core that you’re going to need for an ab rollout.